artsy/gris/README.md

 ### Caching

-You can use caching by including this module
+You can use caching by including this module in your ActiveRecord models,

+    class OfferEvent < ActiveRecord::Base
       include Gris::CacheKey

-in your ActiveRecord models, and then cache inside GET requests like this

-    offer_event =  Gris.cache.fetch(OfferEvent.cache_key_for(id)) do
-      OfferEvent.find(id)
     end

+and then cache inside GET requests like this

+    offer_event =  OfferEvent.cached_find(id)

 ### The name